amalsultan/pet_hotel/README.md

 # PetHotel

+This application can be used as starter if you want to get started building an app with Phoenix, Elixir, GraphQL.
+This is a simple backend application to manage pets and pet owners data

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Now you can visit [`localhost:4000/api/graphiql`](http://localhost:4000/api/graphiql) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+#Sample Queries
+## Accounts and Auth
+mutation{
+  signUp(email: "amalsultan900@gmail.com", name: "Amal Sultan", password: "Cosmos786**", passwordConfirmation: "Cosmos786**"){
+    id
+    name
+    email
+  }
+}

+mutation {
+  signIn(email: "amalsultan900@gmail.com", password: "Cosmos786**") {
+    token
+  }
+}

 ## Learn more